top of page

 How to get a residential loan

-If you purchase a property that is four units or less and live in the property for a certain amount of time, you can get a residential loan.
+If you purchase a property that is four units or fewer and live in the property for a certain amount of time, you can get a residential loan.
 Residential loans are often 1% lower than commercial loans.

 Purchase a duplex with only 3% down